How to make perfectly flaky scones with fresh blackberries and lemon. Jump to the Blackberry Scone Recipe or read on to see our tips for making them.

 There are a ton of scone recipes out there and I (Joanne) would most likely love them all!
 I love scones.
 These are more of the “American” or “coffeehouse” kind of scone.
-They’re absolutely packed with fresh blackberries that smoosh when you cut into them and lots of lemon zest.
-They’re heavenly, especially with butter generously spread all over them next to a huge cup of coffee (I’m talking gigantic, here, gigantic).
-While Adam is not as head-over-heels in love with them as I am, he will still down a couple of these and be perfectly happy.
+These scones are packed with fresh blackberries as well as lots of lemon zest.
+These only take minutes to make and the best part?
+No fancy equipment required!

 - Use a box grater to grate frozen butter into the bowl.